 SOCIETY OF OCCUPATIONAL MEDICINE (2021) COVID-19 return to work guide: for recovering workers.
 London: SOM.

 WAKELING, A. (2021) The road to enlightenment: work and mental health in the pandemic.
 London: Acas.

 BASKA, M. (2020) Coronavirus: HR and facilities teams must work together to keep workplaces hygienic.
 People Management (online).
 6 March.

 CHURCHILL, F. (2020) Staff anxiety the biggest coronavirus challenge for businesses, survey finds.
 People Management (online).
 20 March.

-HOWLETT, E. (2020) Coronavirus: how should HR approach self-isolation?
+HOWLETT, E. (2020) Will workplace testing become mandatory?
+And how should HR approach it?
 People Management (online).
-27 February.
+10 September.

 This factsheet was last updated by Rachel Suff.

 This guide will help you plan your ongoing return to the workplace as lockdown restrictions ease

 Insight from senior leaders on how they have maintained trust and resilience during the first wave of the COVID-19 pandemic